benedicto7/personal-projects/README.md

 Coded in: C++ with SFML <br/>
 <br/>
 Title: Clock and Timer <br/>
-Coded in: JavaScript with React.js <br/>
+Coded in: JavaScript and CSS with React.js <br/>
 <br/>
 Title: Face Mask Detection Vision AI <br/>
 Coded in: Python with TensorFlow, Keras, Numpy, Pandas <br/>